Olaf Hambro

 Captain Ronald Olaf Hambro (1 December 1885 – 25 April 1961) was a British merchant banker.
 He was chairman of Hambros Bank from 1932 to 1961.

 Early life

 Hambro was born on 1 December 1885.
 His paternal grandfather, Carl Joachim Hambro, was a Danish immigrant who founded the Hambros Bank in London in 1839.
 His paternal great-grandfather, Joseph Hambro, was a Danish banker and political advisor.
 His paternal great-great-grandfather, Calmer Hambro, was a Danish merchant and banker.

 He was educated at Eton College.
 He attended Trinity College, Cambridge.
 During World War I, he served as a captain in the Coldstream Guards.

 Career

-Hambro started his career as Managing Director at the family business, Hambros Bank, in 1921.
-He served as its Chairman from 1932 to 1961.
+Hambro started his career as managing director at the family business, Hambros Bank, in 1921.
+He served as its chairman from 1932 to 1961.

 He acquired Wiltons, a fine restaurant located at 55 Jermyn Street in London, during World War II.

-He was appointed as the High Sheriff of Sussex in 1930.
+He was appointed High Sheriff of Sussex in 1930.